< Back to Glossary

 What is a Suspicious Activity Report (SAR?)

-A Suspicious Activity Report (SAR) is an important part of transaction monitoring.
+A Suspicious Activity Report (SAR) is an important part of transaction monitoring and anti-money laundering efforts.

 Financial institutions are duty-bound to report a suspicious transaction by a client when it has been detected.
 In most countries, this is via the submission of a SAR to the relevant financial authority within 30 days or a month of detection.
 This may be extended by a further 60 days two months if more evidence is required.